Pan-Pacific Auditorium: Pop culture

-In 1975, the Pan-Pacific made a brief appearance as the entrance to the NBC Studios in Hollywood for the movie Funny Lady.
+In 1975, the Pan-Pacific made a brief appearance as the entrance to the NBC Studios in Hollywood, Florida for the movie Funny Lady.

 The 1980 release of the movie musical Xanadu brought renewed hopes the building might be saved when the auditorium's facade was used to portray a dilapidated building which became a sparkling, brightly lit roller disco nightclub, but the movie was critically panned and not a box office success.

 It also appears at the beginning of the 1980 music video for the Barnes & Barnes song "Fish Heads".
 The dilapidated façade was used in the video for "Dancing in the Sheets" by Shalamar.

 The video for the 1981 Devo single, "Beautiful World" used black-and-white film footage of a man with a jet pack flying from left to right in front of the facade.

 The Producers' 1982 music video "She Sheila" was partly filmed in front of the facade.

 The 1984 motion picture Ghost Warrior, in which a deep-frozen 400-year-old samurai is shipped to Los Angeles, where he comes back to life, includes scenes of both the seriously decayed façade and the dimly lit interior.
 In the interior shots, the columns with angled knee bracing and the distinctive arched bowstring trusses are briefly visible.

 Also in 1984, a music video was produced for the song "Cannonball" from Supertramp, and was filmed in the derelict Pan-Pacific Auditorium, starring actor Chris Mulkey.

 The video for "She's My Girl" by The Babys featured the band playing in front of, as well as on top of the building and its iconic flagpole facades.

 The music video for the 1988 song "Going Back to Cali" by LL Cool J has a black and white photograph of the building in the opening sequence.

 It appeared in the 1988 movie Miracle Mile.

 A nearly full-scale, stylized replica of the façade opened as the main entrance to Disney's Hollywood Studios theme park at the Walt Disney World Resort in Bay Lake, Florida on May 1, 1989, just three weeks before the original was destroyed by fire.

 Disney California Adventure Park, at the Disneyland Resort, opened new entrance gates in the style of the Pan-Pacific's façade on July 15, 2011.